retrodaredevil/abstract-controller-lib/README.md

 [jitpack.io for using with other build tools](https://jitpack.io)

 ### TODO
-Class for LowestPositionInputPart, class to change AxisType for an InputPart
+class to change AxisType for an InputPart